Let me start by saying that I am not very comfortable at all with this page. I sometimes can’t even believe that I dared publish it.

 Still doing P90X but lifting much heavier weights now.
 Left the “12 to 15 clan” (lean) to join the ranks of “8 to 10″ (size).
 Also added / switched a lot of the exercises in the program.

-Started doing Zumba on cardio days.
-LOVE IT!
+Started doing Zumba on cardio days, for a bit of a change.

 Oh, and I found an outdoor activity that I truly like for the warmer days of summer: CYCLING!
 I rode close to 2000 km last summer.
 Not bad considering I hadn’t been on a bike in over 20 years!